kanaya23/Twenty-one-calculator/README.md

 ## Usage

-To run the Blackjack Advisor Tool:
+To run the 21 Advisor Tool:

 1. Navigate to the directory containing the script.
 2. Run the following command: